Drone mapping with PIX4Dmatic for a sustainable future

 This rampant destruction puts immense pressure on this irreplaceable natural treasure.
 This remarkable ecosystem not only shelters countless unique species found nowhere else—it also plays a vital role in climate regulation, soil erosion control, and water quality maintenance.

-Recognizing the urgency of this crisis, innovative solutions are emerging to help safeguard this ecosystem.
+Recognizing the urgency of this crisis, innovative solutions such as drone mapping and photogrammetry are emerging to help safeguard this ecosystem.

 Drones for good

-Flying Labs Brazil empowers communities through digital literacy and STEM education, partnering locally and internationally to deliver tailored solutions that boost quality of life, promote sustainability, and foster diversity and gender equality in tech.
-By leveraging drones and orthomosaic imaging, they offer a powerful toolset for preserving the Atlantic Forest—particularly in Águas da Billings State Park—enabling enhanced monitoring, assessment, and management of this vital environment.
+Brazil Flying Labs empowers communities through digital literacy, in order to boost quality of life, promote sustainability, and foster diversity and gender equality in tech.
+By using drones and orthomosaic maps, they are helping to preserve the Atlantic Forest—particularly in Águas da Billings State Park—supporting better management of this vital ecosystem.

 By capturing high-resolution aerial imagery, drones provide a bird's-eye view of the park, enabling park rangers to identify potential threats such as deforestation, poaching, or illegal construction.
 Orthomosaics, created from these images, offer a detailed and accurate representation of the park's terrain, aiding in long-term monitoring and change detection.